kvasilopoulos/exuber/README.md

 ### Plotting

-The output of plot will be a list,
+The output of plot is a list,

 ``` r
 # All together